The Dream Syndicate: Reunion (2012–present)

-In November 2018, three new recordings by The Dream Syndicate were released as part of a compilation album called 3 × 4, which also included The Bangles, The Three O'Clock, and Rain Parade, with each of the four bands covering songs by the other bands.
+In November 2018, three new recordings by the Dream Syndicate were released as part of a compilation album called 3 × 4, which also included The Bangles, The Three O'Clock, and Rain Parade, with each of the four bands covering songs by the other bands.
 Following the initial Record Store Day First release as a double album on "psychedelic swirl" purple vinyl, Yep Roc Records released the album on LP, CD, and digital in February 2019.

-On May 10, 2019, These Times, the second album from the re-formed band was released on Anti-.
-Produced by John Agnello and The Dream Syndicate.
-The album was recorded again at Montrose Studios in Richmond, Virginia.
+On May 10, 2019, These Times, the second album from the re-formed band, was released on Anti-.
+Produced by John Agnello and the Dream Syndicate, the album was again recorded at Montrose Studios in Richmond, Virginia.

 On February 26, 2019, the Dream Syndicate announced that a new studio album, The Universe Inside, was to be released on April 10, 2020, on Anti-.
-The band shared the first “single” “The Regulator” and its video, a 20-minute “psychedelic journey through New York City, equal parts panoramic, psychedelic, somnambulistic and political”.
+The band shared the first "single", "The Regulator", and its video, a 20-minute "psychedelic journey through New York City, equal parts panoramic, psychedelic, somnambulistic and political".

+On February 9, 2024, the Dream Syndicate released How Did We Find Ourselves Here?.
+A double LP package entitled Live Through the Past Darkly included a DVD of the recent documentary How Did We Find Ourselves Here with commentary from Chris Robinson of Black Crowes, Stephen McCarthy of Long Ryders, David Fricke of Rolling Stone and more.
+It chronicles the band's journey from their beginnings, through conflicts with former friends, battles with major record labels, and disbandment, to their reunion in 2012.
+Exclusive to this DVD is a previously unavailable one-hour 1983 Dream Syndicate live concert, filmed at the Roxy in Los Angeles.